 You can love yourself because God first loved you

 I grew up in a family where love was conditional.
-If I acted perfectly, then I would be “loved”.
-However if I was not perfect, love would be withheld from me.
+If I acted how they wanted, then I would be "loved".
+However if I didn't, I certainly wouldn't be loved unconditionally.
 I got to a point in my life when I just gave up trying to be what everyone wanted me to be.
-This was because I could never meet their expectations to be loved.
+This was because I could never meet their expectations to be esteemed.
 I thought I was just unlovable.
 I remember feeling I was not even worth receiving a cupcake at the 6th grade party.
-Pretty sad, isn’t it.
+Pretty sad, isn't it.
 However we can all relate one way or another, because of the conditional and selfish love that we are bombarded with throughout our lives and that we sometimes give to others.

 You know God wants you to love others, but He also wants you to love yourself.
 I would guess some of you are thinking, "Nowhere in scripture, does God tell us to specifically love ourselves".
 You are right!
 The only scripture that comes close to telling us to love our self is in Mark 12:31 ...You shall love your neighbor as yourself.
 (This same theme is in other similar verses, such as Leviticus 19:18.)
 Yet, it is so clear God loves you and me!
 It is also true we are cherished and ever so valuable to Him.
 So why shouldn't God want us to love ourselves from His perspective?